AlphaSquad/VALET/README.md

 Create input, output, and (optionally) cache directories, mount accordingly choose task to be run (default).

 To run VALET using the biobox a `biobox.yaml` file is required.
-You can use the `biobox.yaml` file in the next "Testing the VALET Biobox" as a template.
+You can use the `biobox.yaml` file in the "Testing the VALET Biobox" section as a template.

 ```
 sudo docker run --volume="$(pwd)/input:/bbx/mnt/input:ro" \